bikashdaga/my-links/README.md

 - 98% OSS
-- 1% free-as-in-beer closed source software
+- 1% free-as-in-beer closed source software and some notable payware
-- 1% in-browser tools
+- 1% in-browser tools & SaaS
+- Review the license for each tool, some are free for non-commercial use only
 - Please don't submit to Reddit, HN, or post this on Twitter.
 Share, but share with close friends!

 ---